The are currently no upcoming matches, this page will update as they become available.

 Since the tournaments inception in 1930 there have been 8 winners of the World Cup.
 Brazil have won 5 times, Germany and Italy 4 times each, France, Argentina and Uruguay twice and England and Spain once each.
 6 of the 8 have won at least one of their titles whilst playing as the host nation.
 The exceptions being Spain who went out in the second round when they hosted in 1982, and Brazil.
 Brazil hosted the tournament twice, losing in the Final in 1950, and then their dramatic 7-1 Semi-Final loss against Germany in 2014, despite being the favourites to win.
 Eight bets were placed on this exact score, forcing many bookmakers to pay out large sums.
 Brazil are the only team since 1986 to have lost in the final after having better odds to win than their opponents.
 England also achieved their only World Cup win while hosting the tournament and many other teams have achieved their best tournament performances while hosting.
 Since 1986 the team with the longest odds to become overall winner of the tournament was Italy in 2006 with odds of 10/1.
 Teams playing on their home continent have greater odds of becoming the overall winner, in 15 of the previous 20 World Cup finals the winner has been playing in their host continent.

-The qualifying draw is scheduled to take place in July 2019.
+The qualifying draw took place in July 2019.
 The final draw for the 2022 World Cup is expected to take place in April 2022.
-FIFA have confirmed a start date for the 2022 World Cup Finals of November 21th 2022.
+FIFA have confirmed a start date for the 2022 World Cup Finals of November 21st 2022.
 The final is due to be played on December 18th 2022.